 For a spouse who lives in the United States and is applying for a green card, they'll need to attend the interview along with their sponsoring spouse at the closest USCIS branch.
 If the green card is approved, the spouse applying can expect to receive it in the mail roughly 2-3 weeks after receiving confirmation.

-If the Spouse applying for their green card does not live in the United States, then they will need to attend the interview at the closest consulate or United Sates embassy within their country of residence.
+If the spouse applying for their green card does not live in the United States, then they will need to attend the interview at the closest consulate or United States embassy within their country of residence.
 In this instance, the sponsoring spouse is not required to be present during the interview.

 The spouse going through the green card process will receive a stamp for a visa on their passport.
 This gives them approval to travel into the United States.
 However, prior to the green card being issued, the USCIS Immigrant Fee has to be paid.
 This can be done online.